FredKSchott/snowpack/docs/docs/03-main-concepts.md

 **You should be able to use a bundler because you want to, but not because you need to.** That was the single premise that Snowpack was originally built to solve.

 By default, `snowpack build` will build your site using the same unbundled approach as the `dev` command.
-This is fine for most project, but you also may still want to bundle for production.
+This is fine for most projects, but you also may still want to bundle for production.
 Legacy browser support, code minification, code-splitting, tree-shaking, dead code elimination, and other performance optimizations are all handled in Snowpack via bundling.

 **You can connect your favorite bundler to Snowpack to optimize production builds.** Bundlers normally require dozens or even hundreds of lines of configuration, but with Snowpack it's just a one-line change to your project config file.
 Snowpack builds your application *before* sending it to the bundler, so that all the bundler needs to do is worry about bundling the final JavaScript & CSS.
 No custom configuration required.